tiby312/dinotree_report/design.md

+When rebalancing, it is much easier to do it with two seperate arrays intsead of a heterogeneous array.
+The heterogenous array laid out in dfs in order made up of node types and bot types would give you better memory locality as you decended the tree, but comes at much complcation with memory alignment.
+Also, since the size of the bots are variable based on the number type used for the bounding box, its possible that there doesnt exist a good alignment to allow the bots and nodes to be placed compactle interspersed next to each other.
+The result of that would be a lot of dead memory space inbetween the elements of the array.

 In this document, we'll go over the high level design of some of the algorithms provided by this crate.
 As a user of this crate, you don't really need to know any of these.
 All you need to concern yourself is the api.